mgmarlow/ld51/README.md

 What's the highest score you can reach?

 - The game is over once the countdown timer hits 0.
-- Each new word extends the countdown timer.
+- Each new word extends the countdown timer (longer words buy you more time).
 - The letter bank shuffles randomly every 10 seconds.
+- Words must be two or more letters.
-- No duplicates allowed!
+- No duplicate words allowed (duplicate letters are fine).